-- 3.2.1 Category A and B referees may be used in all official F.I.E. competitions. - 3.2.2 National category referees are not authorised to referee at official F.I.E. competitions. - 3.2.3 Referees who are fencing masters for their national team or national trainers are not permitted to referee at World Championships (Senior, Junior or Cadet) or at the Olympic Games. - 3.2.4 Referees refereeing at official F.I.E. competitions may not fulfil any other function (trainer, fencing master, head of delegation, etc.) for their participating delegation.
+- 3.2.1 Category A and B referees may be used in all official F.I.E. competitions. - 3.2.2 National category referees are not authorised to referee at official F.I.E. competitions. - 3.2.3 Referees who are fencing masters for their national team or national trainers are not permitted to referee at World Championships (Senior, Junior or Cadet) or at the Olympic Games.

+3.2.4 Referees refereeing at an official F.I.E. competition may not fulfil any other function (trainer, fencing master, coach or head coach, head of delegation, etc.) for any delegation participating in that competition.